 Here are some of the benefits of play therapy:

-Our Play Therapy in San Antonio, TX is helping children, and families overcome traumatic experiences through trauma focused counseling services.
+Our Play Therapy in San Antonio, TX, supports children, adolescents, and families in navigating their emotions and developing coping skills through engaging and therapeutic play activities.
 Call our experienced therapists today at 210-418-2546.
-We can help.
+We are here to help.